oladetohun1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. The [0-hello_world](./0-hello_world) file is a script that prints "Hello, World" followed by a new line to the standard output.

-1. The [1-confused_smiley](./1-confused_smiley) files is script that displaya a confused smiley face fer being executed.
+1. The [1-confused_smiley](./1-confused_smiley) file is a script that displaya a confused smiley face fer being executed.

-`
+2. The [2-hellofile](2-hellofile) file is a script displays the content of /etc/passwd when executed